learn-co-curriculum/routing-nested-resources-reading/README.md

 If we go back to our blog and try to browse to `/authors/1/posts`, we should see the posts for that author.
 And then if we try `/authors/1/posts/1`, we should see that post.

 **Note:** If your IDs are different and you are having trouble with the URLs, try running `rake db:reset` to reset your IDs to the defaults in the seed file.
+If you get something like an `ActiveRecord::NoEnvironmentInSchemaError`, run `rails db:environment:set RAILS_ENV=development`.
+The `rake db:reset` command should now work.

 We did it!
 We have much nicer URLs now.
 Are we done?
 Of course not.